andrewcgaitskell/app_containers/notes/ReadMe.md

+# THESE NOTES RELATE TO TP NOT WORK!

 # Intro

 I tried to use BBC Microbit Version of Micropython to implement Non Blocking Asynchronous Processing, by the asyncio version for Micropython was not available.